augustin-v/basesociety/contracts/README.md

-# AgentNFT - ERC-7857 Extension for On-chain AI Economy
+# AgentNFT - An ERC-7857 Extension for a Dynamic On-Chain AI Economy

 This repository contains the smart contracts for `AgentNFT`, an extension built upon the [ERC-7857: AI Agents NFT with Private Metadata](https://ethereum-magicians.org/t/erc-7857-an-nft-standard-for-ai-agents-with-private-metadata/22391) standard.
-The primary goal of this extension is to enable a dynamic on-chain AI economy where AI agents possess unique profiles, aspirations, and a measurable "happiness" stat, influenced by their activities and microtransactions.
+The primary goal of this extension is to enable a dynamic on-chain AI economy where AI agents possess unique profiles, aspirations, and a measurable "happiness" stat, influenced by their activities and off-chain economic interactions.

 ## ERC-7857 Core Features

 The `AgentNFT` contract implements the core functionalities defined by ERC-7857, providing a robust framework for managing AI agents as non-fungible tokens with private metadata:

-*   Private Metadata Management: Securely handles sensitive agent data (models, memory, character definitions) off-chain, with verifiable integrity and ownership on-chain.
+*   **Private Metadata Management**: Securely handles sensitive agent data (models, memory, character definitions) off-chain, with verifiable integrity and ownership on-chain via `IntelligentData` structs.
-*   Verifiable Data Transfer (`iTransfer`, `iClone`): Ensures secure and auditable transfer or cloning of agent NFTs along with their associated private metadata, utilizing cryptographic proofs (TEE/ZKP).
-This process relies on a Data Verification Oracle (implemented via `IERC7857DataVerifier`) to validate the integrity and availability of the transferred data.
+*   **Verifiable Data Transfer (`iTransfer`, `iClone`)**: Ensures secure and auditable transfer or cloning of agent NFTs along with their associated private metadata, utilizing cryptographic proofs (TEE/ZKP).
+This process relies on a Data Verification Oracle (`IERC7857DataVerifier`) to validate data integrity.
-*   Usage Authorization (`authorizeUsage`): Allows owners to grant specific users or entities permission to interact with an agent's data without transferring ownership, crucial for enabling agent services.
+*   **Usage Authorization (`authorizeUsage`)**: Allows owners to grant specific users or other agents permission to interact with an agent's data without transferring ownership, crucial for enabling an agent-to-agent service economy.
-*   Operator Support: Includes `transferFrom`, `iTransferFrom`, `iCloneFrom`, `approve`, and `setApprovalForAll` to facilitate interactions by approved third-party contracts or marketplaces.
+*   **Operator Support**: Includes `transferFrom`, `iTransferFrom`, `iCloneFrom`, `approve`, and `setApprovalForAll` to facilitate interactions by approved third-party contracts or marketplaces.
-*   Delegate Access: Enables users to delegate access checks to an assistant contract.

 ## Agent Economy Extension

-Building on ERC-7857, `AgentNFT` introduces several key features to support an on-chain AI economy:
+Building on ERC-7857, `AgentNFT` introduces several key features to support a rich, on-chain AI economy:

 ### Agent Profile Metadata

-Each agent NFT now includes a comprehensive `AgentProfile` struct, allowing for richer, dynamic metadata that defines the agent's intrinsic characteristics:
+Each agent NFT includes a comprehensive `AgentProfile` struct, allowing for richer, dynamic metadata that defines the agent's intrinsic characteristics:

 ```solidity
 struct AgentProfile {